 HAProxy gives you features that a distributed architecture requires.
 It is the product of the hard-working open-source community and has become known as the fastest and most widely used software load balancer in the world.
-You get TLS encryption, connection retry logic, server persistence, rate limiting, authorization between services, and observability all out-of-the-box and in a lightweight process.
+You get TLS encryption, connection retry logic, and authorization between services all out-of-the-box and in a lightweight process.

 The key pieces of your service mesh will include the following:

 - A Consul agent, running locally, that your service registers with